VAT Calculator

 VAT is imposed on the increase in value of a product or service at each stage of its production or distribution:

-- Production: When a product is manufactured, the manufacturer pays VAT on the raw materials used, and charges VAT on the finished goods sold to retailers.
+1. Manufacturer: When a product is manufactured, the manufacturer pays VAT on the raw materials used and charges VAT on the finished goods sold to retailers.*

-- Retail: Retailers charge VAT on the sale to the final consumer, offsetting the VAT paid while purchasing from manufacturers.
+2. Retailer: Retailers charge VAT on the sale to the final consumer, offsetting the VAT paid when goods are purchased from manufacturers.*

 Stage 1: Manufacturer

-- Cost of raw materials: No input VAT (assume raw materials are not subject to VAT or are the starting point).
+• Cost of raw materials: No input VAT (assume raw materials are not subject to VAT or that raw materials are the starting point).

 Stage 2: Retailer